mssx99/derohalo/README.md

 # ![Derohalo Logo](public/derohaloLogo.png)

-This project shows some new usecases for crypto using the Dero network - private by default with homomorphic encryption.
+This project shows some new use-cases for crypto using the Dero network - private by default with homomorphic encryption.
 It consists out of a
 React Typescript client-side frontend and the Dero-Network as backend.
 No server-side code used.
 This allows for running it everywhere, even on
 IPFS anonymously and in a decentralized manner.
 The project includes the compiled Dero-simulator for Windows and Linux in its compiled state.
 If you want to compile it yourself you need to base it off of [Slixe PR 135 for adding the XSWD Protocol](https://github.com/deroproject/derohe/pull/135) and merge in the fix for the Sender-Field